By Marjorie Munsterberg

 The form is the same as that for a book review.

-The author and title of the material you used should be given if you can find it.
-The exact web address for the place you found the information should be given, followed by the date you accessed it in parentheses.
+The author and title of the material should be given if you can find it.
+The exact web address for the place you found the information must be listed, followed by the date you accessed it in parentheses.

 Theses and dissertations: